buildnode/learndash-python/README.md

 ## Configuring API Paths

 The LearnDash Wordpress plugin allows admins to configure the paths for each API resource.
-By default, this library will use the LearnDash plugin's default paths, but you can reconfigure those paths:
+By default, this library will use the LearnDash plugin's default paths, but you can reconfigure those paths.

 ### How To Configure